oasis-tcs/idpf-specification/idpf_specification.md

 When RSC is enabled, the receive flow in the device is as follows:

-- Packet arrives at the device, which searches for an in-use RSC context
-  > associated with the flow.
+- Packet arrives at the device, which searches for an in-use RSC context associated with the flow.

-- If not found, the device pulls the next available buffer from the Rx
-  > Buffer Queue and finds a free RSC context
+- If not found, the device pulls the next available buffer from the Rx Buffer Queue and finds a free RSC context

-- The device writes the packet data to the buffer in host memory and
-  > updates its internal RSC context.
-The packet header is not written
-  > to host memory until the RSC context is closed.
+- The device writes the packet data to the buffer in host memory and updates its internal RSC context.
+The packet header is not written to host memory until the RSC context is closed.

-- If there is an in-use RSC context associated with the flow (i.e., for
-  > all subsequent packets after the first to open an RSC context), the
-  > device compares the remaining space in the already-allocated buffer
-  > with the number of bytes of data in the current packet.
+- If there is an in-use RSC context associated with the flow (i.e., for all subsequent packets after the first to open an RSC context), the device compares the remaining space in the already-allocated buffer with the number of bytes of data in the current packet.

-  - If needed, the device pulls the next available buffer from the Rx
-    > Buffer Queue and updates the RSC context accordingly.
+  - If needed, the device pulls the next available buffer from the Rx Buffer Queue and updates the RSC context accordingly.

-- The Device appends the packet data to the buffer(s) in host memory and
-  > updates the header for each subsequent packet.
+- The Device appends the packet data to the buffer(s) in host memory and updates the header for each subsequent packet.
 - At some point, it will be time to close the context.

-- The device writes the packet header to host memory (to the header
-  > buffer associated with the first packet buffer) and completes all
-  > buffers associated with the RSC context consecutively on the receive
-  > queue.
-Note that the buffers may or may not have been consecutive on
-  > the Rx Buffer Queue.
+- The device writes the packet header to host memory (to the header buffer associated with the first packet buffer) and completes all buffers associated with the RSC context consecutively on the receive queue.
+Note that the buffers may or may not have been consecutive on the Rx Buffer Queue.

 ## Double Completion (WIP)

 - Device Interface
 - Capability and Data structures
 - Configuration
 - Driver Configuration and Runtime flow
 - Device and Control Plane Behavioral Model

 **Host SW support for LSO miss completions**

-- When there is a miss for a TX packet rule lookup in the Device and the
-  > Device sends the packet to be handled by Special SW on Embedded
-  > Cores , Device will send two completions for SW (per completion
-  > queue context configuration) :
+- When there is a miss for a TX packet rule lookup in the Device and the Device sends the packet to be handled by Special SW on Embedded Cores , Device will send two completions for SW (per completion queue context configuration) :
   - First completion is reported as a “miss” completion.
-This completion
-    > is sent for the original packet that is missed.
+This completion is sent for the original packet that is missed.
   - Second completion is reported as a “reinject” completion.
-This
-    > completion is sent for the reinjected packet.
+This completion is sent for the reinjected packet.

 In both cases the timestamp reported in the TX completion represents the time upon which completion is sent to host SW.

-- Host SW should deallocate the original packet buffers when it gets the
-  > first completion and should send a completion to the congestion
-  > control SW (with the completion timestamp) when it gets the second
-  > completion.
-Host SW activates a timer between the first and second
-  > completion .
-Host SW reports the completion to congestion control SW
-  > if timer expires before second completion was sent from HW.
+- Host SW should deallocate the original packet buffers when it gets the first completion and should send a completion to the congestion control SW (with the completion timestamp) when it gets the second completion.
+Host SW activates a timer between the first and second completion .
+Host SW reports the completion to congestion control SW if timer expires before second completion was sent from HW.

-  - SW cannot release the packet buffer Context ( In case of Linux, it's
-    > teh SKB) until both are done.
+  - SW cannot release the packet buffer Context ( In case of Linux, it's the SKB) until both are done.

-> Here are the few cases that a driver might see in terms of the order
-> of completion, and the flow it needs to implement to support the
-> double completion feature.
+  Here are the few cases that a driver might see in terms of the order of completion, and the flow it needs to implement to support the double completion feature.

 <table>
 <colgroup>